damonallison/python-examples/documentation/python-language.md

 ## Likes

 * Flexible.
 Simple to embed into other programs.
 * Small, easy to learn.
-Guido hit his goal if being "executable pseudocode".
+Guido hit his goal of being "executable pseudocode".
+* Great prototyping language.

 ## Dislikes